2020–2021 China–India skirmishes: Galwan Valley clash

 On 15 June, at patrolling point 14, Indian and Chinese troops clashed for six hours in a steep section of a mountainous region in the Galwan Valley.
 The immediate cause of the incident is unknown, with both sides releasing contradictory official statements in the aftermath.
 Beijing said that Indian troops had attacked Chinese troops first, while on 18 June The Hindu quoted a "senior government official" in the Ministry of External Affairs of India who said their troops were ambushed with dammed rivulets being released and boulders being thrown by Chinese troops.
-The statement said this happened while they were patrolling a disputed area where Colonel Santosh Babu had destroyed a Chinese tent two days earlier.
+The statement said this happened while they were patrolling a disputed area where Colonel B. Santosh Babu had destroyed a Chinese tent two days earlier.

 While soldiers carry firearms, due to decades of tradition designed to reduce the possibility of an escalation, agreements disallowed usage of firearms, but the Chinese side was reported to possess iron rods, clubs and batons wrapped in barbed wire and clubs embedded with nails.
 Hand-to-hand combat broke out, and the Indian soldiers called for reinforcements from a post about 2 mi away.
 Eventually, up to 600 men were engaged in combat using stones, batons, iron rods, and other makeshift weapons.
 The fighting, which took place in near-total darkness, lasted for up to six hours.
 The Defence Ministry of India said in its 2020 year end review that China used "unorthodox weapons".